 Drizzle with white chocolate

-- After the scones have cooled, warm 2 tablespoons of milk or cream in the microwave for about 10 seconds, or until warm.
-It won't take long!
+- After the scones have cooled, warm 1 tablespoon of milk or cream in the microwave with 1 tbsp lime juice for about 10 seconds, or until warm.
+It won’t take long!

-- Place about two tablespoons of chocolate chips in a small heat proof cup or bowl.
+- Place about four tablespoons of chocolate chips in a small heat proof cup or bowl.

 - Drizzle over the scones and sprinkle with lime zest!